camunda/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

     <td></td>
     <td>
       Look in the given base package list for variable import adaption plugins.
       If empty, the import is not influenced.
-The value can be single value or a comma seperated list of base packages, e.g., org.mycompany.myproject1, org.mycompany.myproject2
     </td>
   </tr>
   <tr>